—from The Secret Book of Awakening 1: Essays on Esoteric Religious Completion,

 The sage knows that it is in his not-knowing that he is blessed and made his big comeback to wholeness, which is Tao.
 ‘Not-knowing’ is the mental aspect of nonaction.
 When we say the sage doesn’t know, it doesn’t mean the sage doesn’t know anything.
 It means he doesn’t cling to any concepts or situations as having an ultimate import in themselves.
 The sage engages fully in life, at ease with its flux and flow, successes and disappointments.

-When the sage doesn’t have much to do, it doesn’t really bother him: he isn’t compulsive to self-proving.
+When the sage doesn’t have much to do, it doesn’t bother him: he isn’t compulsive to self-proving.
 This is the security of his wisdom.
-Nonetheless, if he does have a lot to do, he just does it; there’s no difference to him either way.
+Nonetheless, if he does have a lot to do, he just does it; there is no difference to him either way.

 If we want to know Tao, we will need to stop practicing the pseudo-Tao of being against complexity or an active life.
 To know Tao, we handle matters as best we can without overthinking them.
 Overdoing fills our lives with the fuzz of confusion and makes it difficult for inborn harmony to arise.